AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module1/ex4.md

 ![EXP News Homepage](./images/ext2.png)

-The Debugger will open and show the details of the implementation created in your Launch Property.
+The Debugger will open and show the details of the implementation created in your Adobe Experience Platform Data Collection Property.
 Remember that you're debugging the Extension and rules that you have just been editing.

 Click the **[!UICONTROL Sign In]** button on the top right to authenticate.
-If you already have a browser tab open with the Launch interface, the authentication step will be automatic and you won't have to enter your username and password again.
+If you already have a browser tab open with the Adobe Experience Platform Data Collection interface, the authentication step will be automatic and you won't have to enter your username and password again.

 ![AEP Debugger](./images/validate2.png)